flutter/flutter/docs/about/The-Engine-architecture.md

 group](https://dart.dev/language/concurrency#performance-and-isolate-groups).

 However, all engines instantiated with a FlutterEngineGroup share the same threads across the group.
-The engines have their own root isolate sharing the same UI task runner and share a dart isolate group.
+The engines have their own root isolate but share the same UI task runner, dart isolate group and source code.

 ### Current Platform Specific Threading Configurations